Calculating payroll and indirect expenses for the university and university college sector

 Organisations from the university and university college sector are to use the TDI full costing model when specifying project budgets in grant applications to the Research Council as well as when reporting the payroll and indirect expenses accrued in projects.

 The TDI full costing methodology is a common model used by the university and university college sector calculate the total costs of externally funded projects.
-For more information, please see the guidelines about the TDI model from Universities Norway (in Norwegian).

 The Research Council will only fund a portion of the payroll and indirect expenses calculated for organisations in the university and university college sector.
 For more information, please see Rates for funding of researcher time in the university and university college sector and for health trusts.
 Any difference between the calculated costs and the Research Council’s rates must be covered through own or other financing.
 This will be clarified in the individual call for proposals.